dylanrylee/dylanrylee/README.md

 # 👋 Hi, I'm Dylan!
-I'm a Computer Science student @ UCalgary who is passionate about software development, machine learning / data science, cybersecurity, and cloud.
-Experienced with Python, Java, Django, Spring Boot, TensorFlow, Pandas, SQL/NoSQL, and AWS.
+I'm a Computer Science student @ UCalgary who is passionate about system design, machine learning, software dev, cybersecurity, and cloud.
+Experienced with Python, Java, TypeScript, TensorFlow, NumPy, SQL/NoSQL, and AWS.
 I am eager to keep growing, and hone my skills as I hope to one day be at the forefront of the tech industry.
 Feel free to connect with me and message!

 ---